aidegare/intropedia/README.md

     - [x] rocks consistent with designs
     - [x] restore tree geometry

-- [ ] add collisions
+- [x] add collisions
-    - [ ] add 'bounding boxes' for models in Blender, refer to start of checklist !
+    - [x] add 'bounding boxes' for models in Blender, refer to start of checklist !
-    - [ ] translate animations with GSAP to custom (mainly works if everything is at same height)
+    - [x] translate animations with GSAP to custom (mainly works if everything is at same height)
-    - [ ] create Octree and gravity system
+    - [x] create Octree and gravity system
+    - [x] make collider-named child the octree collider and hide visibility
+    - [x] create capsule for character hitbox
+    - [x] check if collider and capsule intersect, if normal of the result > 0 then player is on floor and block character
+    - [x] update player stats
+        - [x] add gravity
+        - [x] move player according to new specs
+        - [x] make rotation make sense
+        - [x] add update in animate()